anderoos/analysis-of-nyc-bakeries/README.md

 ## Task List
 * Bin review_counts and re-perform cluster analysis
+* Take a second look at DBSCAN centroids
 * Create interactive dashboard for DBSCAN clusters
 * Deploy using Gitpages